aaronbloomfield/ccc/hws/btcscript/index.md

 ### Part 5: Return tBTC

-Once you have completed this assignment, you should pay any unspent tBTC UTXOs back to the faucet address.
+Once you have completed this assignment, you should pay any unspent tBTC UTXOs back to the tBTC return address.
+The tBTC return address is in the `return_address` variable in scripts.py.
 You can use the script from part 1 for this -- just change the `utxo_index` value and re-run it until all the UTXO indices are spent.
 If you have any other inputs -- perhaps you used the faucet multiple times -- just change the `txid_split` variable (and the `utxo_index` and the `send_amount`), and then call `./bitcoinctl.py part1`.
 But be sure to change those values back!!!

 When done, there should not be any unspent UTXOs remaining!
 We are going to test this by seeing if the amount of tBTC left in your wallet address is zero.